 When you’ve suffered harm due to radiology malpractice, don’t wait to seek the financial compensation you need and deserve.
-Schedule a free case review with the radiology malpractice lawyers at Bertram Law Group today to learn more.
+Schedule a free case review with the Washington D.C. radiology malpractice lawyers at Bertram Law Group today to learn more.
 Call us or visit our contact page for a free consultation.

 Can X-Rays and MRIs Be Misread?

 Although recent years have seen the introduction of computer and software technology to help with the interpretation of radiology images, the responsibility for correctly interpreting these diagnostic images still rests on the knowledge, experience, judgment, and intuition of the radiologist.

 A radiologist will use all of their knowledge, experience, and skill, and yet, they can make serious, sometimes fatal, errors.
 Some hospital systems are understaffed.
 There are situations were critical results fall through the cracks and are never communicated to the patient or to the attending doctor in a timely fashion.
 Diagnostic images such as mammograms and brain MRIs are all-too-frequently misread by radiologists.

 Radiology errors fall into two broad types: perceptual errors, which account for the majority of radiology errors, and cognitive or interpretive errors.